SICP 1.3.3 Exercises

 There is more math to be done in this section, but there isn’t that much mathematical knowledge required to work the exercises.
-Still, if you are unfamiliar with continued fractions, it might be worth it to brush up on them.
+Still, if you are unfamiliar with continued fractions, it might be worthwhile to brush up on them.
 Solutions to a problem by finding a fixed point is also brought up, although it is covered a bit better in the text.

 Both finding fixed points and continued fractions are recursive processes (or iterative, depending on your view) by nature, so this section will also revisit the concepts of iterative and recursive approaches to finding a solution.
 What’s new in this case is that we’re applying a generic method in order to figure out any kind of problem of this sort.
 Since mathematical expressions need to be also calculated by a procedure, this is no different from passing a procedure into a generic process.